by-jp/www.byjp.me/content/bookmarks/slop-is-the-new-name-for-unwanted-ai-generated-content.md

     summary: 'I saw this tweet yesterday from @deepfates, and I am very on board with
       this: Watching in real time as “slop” becomes a term of art. the way that “spam” …'
+summary: I will be using this word from here on!
+Unreviewed AI-generated drivel is now “slop”.
 tags:
 - AI
 - words